-To qualify for LP20 CARES, a household’s current gross monthly income must be at or below 60 percent of Oregon’s median income.
-A household of one person can have a gross monthly income as high as $2,165.
-A household of four can have a gross monthly income of $4,163.
+To qualify for EASCR-20, a household’s current gross monthly income must be at or below 80% of Lane County’s area median income.
+A household of one person can have a gross monthly income as high as $3,270.
+A household of four can have a gross monthly income of $4,670.

-The amount of assistance a household receives depends on a number of factors.
-The program pays the assistance directly into a household’s utility account as a one-time payment that ranges from $250-$550.
+The amount of assistance a household receives depends on the need of the household.
+The program provides a one-time payment that ranges from $500 to $1,500.

 - Eugene Water & Electric Board

 EWEB offers $260 in bill assistance annually to eligible customers.
 Applications for Customer Care open on the first business day of each month and funds are available on a first-come, first-served basis until fully committed for the month.
 EWEB also offers a Residential Re-Payment Plan which can help customer bring accounts up-to-date over time and avoid disconnection of services.
 EWEB is also deferring residential or commercial energy efficiency loan payments.

 - Northwest Natural Gas

 Northwest Natural Gas is not disconnecting customers or charging late fees during the state of emergency.
 Learn more on Northwest Natural Gas’ website or call 800-422-4012.

 Blachy Lane is asking customers who are having difficulty paying bills to contact their customer service line at 541-688-8711.